Mike Butt

-Mike Butt (born 6 May 1995) is a international rugby league footballer who plays as a er and for the Widnes Vikings in the Championship.
+Mike Butt (born 6 May 1995) is a international rugby league footballer who plays as a er and for Salford RLFC in the Championship.

 Background

 Butt was born in Manchester, Greater Manchester, England.
 He is of Welsh descent through his grandmother.

 He attended Manchester Metropolitan University and played rugby league for England Universities.

 Club career

 Swinton Lions

 In May 2015 Butt made his Swinton début against the Keighley Cougars.

 He was given the Young Player of the Year award in 2017, and Player of the Year award in 2018.

 Butt was the top Swinton try scorer for both the 2020 and 2021 seasons.

 Widnes Vikings

 On 2 Nov 2023 it was reported that he had signed for Widnes Vikings on a 1-year deal for 2024.